demogitjava/landingpage/README.md

 router gateway from my provider is 10.255.255.1

+optional:
 `docker network create --driver=bridge --subnet=10.255.255.0/24 --ip-range=10.255.255.0/24 --gateway=10.255.255.1 10.255.255.0`

+to run a container on desktop pc
 `docker network create --driver=bridge --subnet=192.168.178.0/24 --ip-range=192.168.178.0/24 --gateway=192.168.178.1 192.168.178.0`

 **to publish the container over the internet